Eschatologue/CM_wiki/docs/class/cleric/light.md

 ### Level 17: Corona of Light

-As a **:rsc-a: Magic**{ .rsc } action, you cause yourself to emit an aura of sunlight that lasts for 1 minute or until you dismiss it (no action required).
+As a **:rsc-a: Magic**{.rsc} action, you cause yourself to emit an aura of sunlight that lasts for 1 minute or until you dismiss it (no action required).
 You emit Bright Light in a 60-foot radius and Dim Light for an additional 30 feet.
 Your enemies in the Bright Light have **:d20-dis: Disadvantage**{.d20} on saving throws against your Radiance of the Dawn and any spell that deals Fire or Radiant damage.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once).
 You regain all expended uses when you finish a **:rest-long: Long Rest**.